Garima5/build-your-first-web3-app/README.md

 - [Sepolia Etherscan](https://sepolia.etherscan.io) — Explore your transactions

 **Join the Community:**
-🥭 **Mango** — A community for curious, technical, creative people who want to go deep in Web3 and AI.
+**Tiramisoo** — A community for curious, technical, creative people who want to go deep in Web3 and AI.
 Workshops, dinners, build nights, heritage trips and more.

 *No hype.
 No fluff.
 Just builders.*